rowanhill/xssfinder/README.md

 TODOs
 -----
+1. Move usage docs to Github wiki, and include PHP usage docs
+1. Support @AfterRoute in PHP
 1. Record entirety of route that had error
 1. Pass DriverWrapper to @AfterRoute method
 1. Somehow group / de-duplicate errors that happen on both runs (attack / observe)